heemanglee/awesome-ai-tutorials/claude/commands/commit.md

 1. **Check Git Status**
    - Verify we're in a git repository
    - Check if there are staged files ready to commit
+   - **IMPORTANT**: Only work with files that are already staged - do not stage additional files

 2. **Analyze Staged Changes**
    - Use `git diff --cached` to see staged changes